History Repeating (song)

 "History Repeating" is a 1997 song written by Alex Gifford and originally performed by English electronic music duo Propellerheads featuring Welsh singer Shirley Bassey.
 It was released shortly before their only album, Decksandrumsandrockandroll, released in 1998 by Wall of Sound in Europe and DreamWorks in the US and Japan.
 The single was a No. 1 hit on the UK Indie Chart, and was also Bassey's first top ten appearance on any US chart since 1973's "Never Never Never", making No. 10 on the US Dance Club Songs chart.
 According to Bassey, Gifford wrote the song especially for her.
-The sleeve cover, an illustration by Duke D. Jukes, takes its inspiration from classic album sleeve from the Capitol 1957 release Just One of Those Things by Nat King Cole.
+The sleeve cover, an illustration by Duke D. Jukes, takes its inspiration from the classic album sleeve from the Capitol 1957 release Just One of Those Things by Nat King Cole.

 Composition

 The song is a fusion of several different styles of big beat, breakbeat and jazz combined with the vocals of Bassey.
 It samples from the soundtrack of the 1968 Russ Meyer film Finders Keepers, Lovers, Weepers!.